wp-plugins/contentad/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Added the ability to display ads using do_action('contentad') within a theme file.
+* Update misc. links and formatting

 = 1.1.1 =
 * Fixed issue where the featured image wasn't being displayed in Content.ad widgets if set.